The charity is run by volunteers and funded by money raised through donations.

 A retired air hostess, mother of 2 and surprise saxophonist at her son’s wedding, Janet is a real asset to the team, helping visitors to feel at ease, explaining how we work and what happens next, looking after the bookings...the list goes on!

-"I joined the charity at the start of 2017 as the Operations Manager and I thoroughly enjoy working alongside such dedicated and caring volunteers.
+"I thoroughly enjoy working alongside such dedicated and caring volunteers.
 Having lost my mum to cancer in 1999, I saw first-hand whilst caring for her, how beneficial complementary therapies can be in helping people cope with cancer treatment.
 I am regularly humbled by the courage and positivity of the people who use My Cancer My Choices and I feel incredibly lucky to be part of the inspirational team that delivers such a valued service."

 Victoria joined the charity at the start of 2017 as the Operations Manager.
 Having worked in entrepreneurial service businesses in management roles since graduating from the University of Sheffield over 20 years ago, she has extensive experience leading teams and delivering projects for both public and private sector clients.